 Death Valley is a truly unique National Park.
 It features the lowest, driest, and hottest locations in North America and is surrounded by mountains that rise to over 11,000 feet.
-Covering about 3,000 square miles, it’s larger than Yellowstone, yet most photography workshops barely scratch the surface of what this park has to offer.
+Covering about 3,000 square miles, it’s larger than Yellowstone.

 Muench Workshops is an Authorized Permittee of the National Park Service.

 This itinerary is subject to change due to weather, local conditions, and other factors.